 Comparable to high-quality oil paintings, acrylics can be applied to diverse surfaces such as canvas, walls, wood, fabric, metal, and ceramics, offering limitless possibilities for texture and customization through different mediums.

-If you've ever been to a local art supply store, you'll know how overwhelming it is to choose colors and quality from the spread available.
-It is challenging with so many brands and mediums (like oil, acrylic, watercolor, pencils) available in the market.
+If you've ever been to a local art supply store, you'll know how overwhelming it is to choose, especially with various brands and mediums (like oil, acrylic, watercolor, and pencils) on offer.

 Choosing a color largely depends upon your personal choice.
 All colors don't appeal the same way to all of us.
 We all have some personal favorites.

 As an artist, did you ever face a time where your imagination did not turn out on canvas after several trials?
 If yes, one of the thing that could have gone wrong is the color choice.
 A thoughtful color selection is essential to bring out the imagination on the surface.

 - Red - Vermillion or Pyrrol or Scarlet